BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

     │   ├── __init__.py
     │   └── mymodule.py
     ├── deps
-    │   └── numpy/ # Installed by pip
+    │   └── ... # Installed by Horus
     ├── plugin.meta
     └── main.py
+    └── logo.png # Logo for your plugin

 Then you can use the following statement in your :bdg-secondary-line:`main.py` file to import the :bdg-secondary-line:`mymodule.py` file: